KennethScott/PrettierX64/README.md

 );
 ```

-Invoke the command from the context menu in the JavaScript editor.
+Invoke the command from the context menu in the editor or via hotkey CTRL + K + J.

 ![Context Menu](art/context-menu.png)